6 common myths about buying your first home

 Contrary to popular belief, you don't need a perfect credit score to make homeownership a reality.
 In Australia, credit scores range from 0 to 1200, and while a score of 700 and above is generally considered good, lenders generally take a holistic approach to loan approval.

 Factors such as your income, spending habits, and the size of your deposit are equally important.
-Even if your credit score isn't perfect, you may still be eligible for approval
+Even if your credit score isn't perfect, you may still be eligible for approval.

 If you need quick cash or are considering applying for a personal loan to help with some unexpected expenses and are worried about your credit score, consider reading our blog about tips for first time borrowers.
-You could also consider Beforepay to access fast cash without hurting your credit score, for a fixed 5% fee.
+You could also consider a Beforepay Pay Advance to access fast cash without hurting your credit score, for a fixed 5% fee.

 Myth 4: The best time to buy your first home is now